dustynaugust/MovieViewer/README.md

-# Project 1 and 2 - MovieViewer
+# MovieViewer
-MovieViewer is a movies app displaying box office and top rental DVDs using [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+MovieViewer is a movies app displaying box office and top rental DVDs using [The Movie Database API](https://developers.themoviedb.org/3).
 Made for CodePath University weeks 1 and 2.

-Time spent: ~30 hours

-** Please Note:** Sicne this project was updated to Swift3 for the Spring 2017 iOS Cohort the Walkthrough reflects a combination of both weeks 1 and 2.
-Each week's User Stories are separated by line breaks for clarity.

 ## User Stories